 Repeatability: Because the course allows for any number of sections and topics, students may want to have access to multiple sections.
 The value of the GSD degrees is the innovative interdisciplinary design of the program, and the claim that they can adapt to changes in the game development industry.
 To be able to stay current with changes, which happen quickly in the game industry, the Game Studies programs need to be able to quickly adapt and offer new and emerging topics in a timely manner; and this may mean that the sections of this course will be more relevant to students than other courses.

-GSD 530 Syllabus Template.docx
+Please Note: a syllabus is required for General Education review: GSD 530 Syllabus Template.docx